Central European countries prepare for Ukrainian refugees

+A nation of 44 million people, many Ukrainians started arriving in neighboring central European countries on Thursday and the region braced for many more, setting up reception points and sending troops toward the borders to provide assistance.

+It’s estimated more than 1 million Ukrainians have fled to Poland, 400,000 to Germany, and 400,000 to the Czech Republic, sources told NewsNation.

-(NewsNation Now) — Central European countries braced on Thursday for the arrival of refugees fleeing Russia’s invasion of Ukraine, with Poland setting up reception points on its border and Hungary and Slovakia planning to send troops to manage the likely influx.
+Central European countries have braced for the arrival of refugees, with Poland setting up reception points on its border and Hungary and Slovakia planning to send troops to manage the likely influx.

+To facilitate border crossings, Poland lifted quarantine rules on Thursday for people arriving from outside the EU without a lab-certified negative COVID-19 test.

 The countries on the European Union’s eastern flank were all once part of the Moscow-led Warsaw Pact and are now members of NATO.
 Among them, Poland, Hungary, Slovakia and Romania all share land borders with Ukraine.